- Future Students

 With research institutions investing heavily in zebrafish projects, there is a critical need to identify and treat zebrafish disease.
 The OSU Veterinary Diagnostic Laboratory (VDL) is one of the few labs in the country that specializes in the identification of zebrafish diseases.

 Dr. Michael Kent, an OSU professor with joint appointments in Microbiology and Veterinary Medicine, developed the first state-of-the-art molecular diagnostic test for diagnosing zebrafish disease.
+Dr. Christiane Lohr, a pathologist in the VDL and Dr. Danielle Meritet, NIH postdoc scholar, went on to develop the current array of tests used.
 Molecular diagnostic tests analyze genetic content for disease information.
 They focus on gene and protein activity patterns in different types of bacteria or viruses.
 Also called "molecular signatures," these patterns make diagnosis of disease faster and more specific than the traditional method of observing the appearance of pathogens under a microscope.

 Dr. Kent has been investigating zebrafish disease for two decades.
 His laboratory developed the first pathogen-free zebrafish, and these fish are now provided to researchers all over the world through the Sinnhuber Aquatic Research Laboratory.
 They are the only pathogen-free zebrafish available and researchers value them because they ensure that laboratory results will not be impacted by the second- hand effects of infection.